By Edward Achorn

 We don’t generally close schools over the influenza.
 Any life worth living — any life other than one of wormlike seclusion — carries some risk.

-Meanwhile, deaths associated with COVID-19 have fallen for 12 straight weeks, according to the CDC.
+Meanwhile, deaths associated with COVID-19 have fallen precipitously since April, according to the CDC.

 We can consider ourselves immensely fortunate that children play only a minor role in the spread of COVID-19.
 Teachers and staff are at far greater danger of catching the virus from adults than from children.
 Many adults have ventured into the workplace, using sensible precautions, including police, firefighters and store employees.
 Why not teachers?